determined-ai/determined-examples/blog/llm-finetuning-3/README.md

-# From pretrained Gemma-2b to
+# From a pre-trained model to an AI assistant: Finetuning Gemma-2B using DPO

 In this demo, we train the [Gemma-2B](https://huggingface.co/google/gemma-2b) model to both understand instructions and produce outputs that align with human preferences.